SoyTino/SoyTino/README.md

-### Hey, Im Tino 👋 Junior Full-Stack Web Developer. 💻
+### Hey, I'm Tino 👋 Junior Full-Stack Web Developer. 💻

 <!--
 **SoyTino/SoyTino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.